 Top 30 non-recursive and partially-recursive borrowers’ entire supply

 Top 30 non-recursive and partially-recursive borrowers’ entire borrows

 Top USDC non-recursive supplies and collateralization ratios:

 Note that the above top 3 non-recursive USDC suppliers entirely borrow either USDT or TUSD, and thus pose low liquidation and insolvency risk given their collateralization ratios.

 Note that the above symbol-specific charts show the positions that are entirely non-recursive (i.e., don’t supply and borrow the same assets) and have collateralization ratios less than 10.
 The recursive and partially recursive positions, and more highly collateralized positions, are still incorporated into our simulations.

 Our recent market downturn report showed that many collaterals are resilient to insolvencies, as our simulation models have predicted.
 We will continue to adjust risk parameters to drive increases in capital efficiency while maintaining protocol risk at safe levels.
 Parameter recommendations are ordered by descending cToken collateral locked.

 |Parameter||Current Value||Recommended Value|

-When making recommendations, Gauntlet takes into account the entire distribution of insolvencies and liquidations from our simulations, and weighs them against increases in borrows.
-The below metrics give the community insight into some of the insolvency and liquidation tail risks the protocol could face, as well as Capital Efficiency improvements the protocol stands to gain.
-For more detailed simulation metrics, click the collateral-specific pages linked in the Collateral Risk section.
+When making recommendations, Gauntlet takes into account the entire distribution of insolvencies and liquidations from our simulations and weighs them against increases in borrows.
+The below metrics give the community insight into some of the insolvency and liquidation tail risks the protocol could face and Capital Efficiency improvements the protocol stands to gain.
+Click the collateral-specific pages linked in the Collateral Risk section for more detailed simulation metrics.